christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 Whenever you find yourself typing parenthesis, such as when you tell the playhead to stop by typing `stop()`, you're actually calling a function.
 In the case of `stop()`, you're calling a function named stop.
 Realize that even though you didn't write the stop function, somebody else did.
 Functions like the stop function are "built-in" and you can call them any time you need to.

 ###Arguments
 Some functions require *arguments* or *parameters*, which can be thought of as input.
-Here's are some examples:
+Here are some examples:

 ```java
 //the gotoAndPlay function takes a number as a parameter